Makktu/CashTracker2/README.md

-next up – find problem with all-screen colours and fix
+next up – proper date picker for the form

-7 mins into vid 009
+2 mins into vid 009